 At first glance, Wuppertal is a typical post-industrial city; chronically broke, with an above-average unemployment rate, and many structural challenges.
 At second glance, however, a growing, diverse scene of committed actors opens up in a charming topography with numerous historic buildings.

-This mixture is reminiscent of the first wave of industrialisation, when citizens from the Wupper valley (Valley is "tal" in German) were some of the first to make their mark on the "Great Transformation" that was the Industrial Revolution.
-That is something to connect to with a new narrative: Having experienced and created great transformations before, Wuppertal has the potential to contribute to larger transformation towards sustainability and new models of well-being.
+The roots of this lively mixture go back to the time of (early) industrialisation, when citizens from the Wupper Valley (Valley is "tal" in German) were some of the first to make their mark on the "Great Transformation" of the Industrial Revolution.
+This represents the starting point for a new narrative: Having experienced and created great transformations before, Wuppertal has the potential to contribute to larger transformation towards sustainability and new models of well-being.

 You find all scientific publications on our publication server:

 Here you find research activities in and for the city of Wuppertal.